2021 Management Information Systems Degree Guide

 There are two concentrations within this major; they include Information Resources Management and Knowledge Management.
 While studying this major, you will be taking various courses; they include emerging technologies, networks and telecommunication, financial information systems, data base design, and ecommerce.
 These classes will help you understand the functions for these Information Systems and how they are used in business.

-There are 385 schools offering degrees in management information systems in the United States.
-Our 2021 Best Colleges for Management Information Systems ranking analyzes 99 of these schools to determine the best overall colleges for management information systems students.
+Our 2023 Best Management Information Systems Schools ranking analyzes 317 of these schools to determine the best overall colleges for management information systems students.
 Explore this or one of our many other custom MIS rankings further below.

 If you are interested in technology, this major is for you.
 You will constantly be working with databases and computers.
 You will spend long hours developing and debugging programs; tasks that require patience and focus.